 you will not yet have any chain data to purge, but on each subsequent run, you will, and it is best

 to get in the habit of purging your chain now.
 We will start our node in development mode (

 # Purge existing blockchain data (if any) ./target/release/kitchen-node purge-chain --dev # Start a fresh development blockchain ./target/release/kitchen-node --dev

-If you are not clicking the link above but visiting Apps directly, by default Apps connects to Polkadot Kusama network.
-You will need to switch the connecting network to your locally running network, with only one node, by clicking on the network icon on Apps top left corner.
+If you are not clicking the link above but visiting Apps directly, by default Apps connects to the Kusama network.
+You will need to switch to your locally running network, with only one node, by clicking on the network icon on Apps top left corner.

 Some browsers, notably Firefox, will not connect to a local node from an https website.
 An easy work around is to try another browser, like Chromium.
 Another option is to host this interface locally.

 Settings -> Developerpage, please navigate there.
 Copy the contents